Regulatory Compliance

 device_identification_number

-- string; optional; signifies an IPv4 or IPv6 stringrequested_at
+- string; optional; signifies an IPv4 or IPv6 string

 - string; date in ISO8601 format; optional; signifies date/time of the online session when the transfer occurred